Skip to main content

 10. The disciplinary process should promote ethical dialogue and critical thinking.

-There are five branches to the USJ: the Appellate Board, the Central Board, Community Advocates, the Resident Board, and the Student Honor Council.
+There are five branches to the USJ: Appellate Board, Central Board, Community Advocates, Resident Board, and Student Honor Council.

 group pictures of the various USJ branches